GoDevOp/land-use-public-comment/proxy/PHP/README.md

 On a Mac an alternative is to uncommented the line that says ```Include /private/etc/apache2/other/*.conf``` in the ```https.conf``` file.

-###PHP version has failed?
+###PHP version check has failed

 This is because the minimum proxy requirements are set to PHP version 5.4.2.
 If this fails, the recommendation is to install the most recent stable PHP release.
 Other PHP versions may work, however PHP version 5.4.2 contains important security updates.

-### My directory is not writable?
+### My directory is not writable

 To resolve this you'll need to change the directory to read/write where the ```proxy-verification.php``` file is located.
 Changing permission on a folder typically requires administrative permissions to make the change.
 The reason read/write is needed is because this proxy writes to a log and to a sqlite file.

-### OpenSSL, PDO Sqlite and cURL failed?
+### OpenSSL, PDO Sqlite and cURL failed

 OpenSSL, PDO Sqlite and cURL are PHP extensions.
 Depending on how you installed PHP there may be a  wizard to install PHP extensions or you may need to manually download / build and configure the required extensions.
 This guide discusses both options to obtain OpenSSL, PDO Sqlite and Curl.